What we need to stay well

 Try writing a list of things you would like to achieve or change and be aware of things in your life which you can’t control and how this may affect you.
 If you feel like your need for control is affecting you life, visit your GP or talk to someone you trust.

-If you would like to find out more about your emotional needs, contact Suffolk Mind who can offer free training and information.
+If you would like to find out more about your emotional needs, contact Suffolk Mind who can offer free training and information, or visit our advice page to find local support organisations.

 No items found.